bittorrent/scraps/README.md

 ### Compiling

 `b2` will compile the library for you.
 You can also use `b2 install --prefix=myinstalldir` to install it, along with all of the dependencies that you did not provide during the configure step.

+# Issues & Requests

+If you discover an issue with security implications, we ask that you first disclose it privately by emailing any of the active BitTorrent contributors.

+Feature and pull requests are welcome, but because this library isn't intended for widespread use as a whole, we will not be entertaining requests for new features that don't benefit our other projects.

 ## License